Astrow12/secure-file-statement-service/README.md

 ## Getting Started

 - Install Docker or Rancher Desktop to run the Postgres database.
+- To test and build project, run 'mvn build, mvn test and mvn package', mvn package will create the jar.
-- Once Docker is running on your PC, run the `docker-compose.yaml` file located in the `src/resource` folder of the project.
+- Once Docker is running on your PC, run the `docker-compose.yaml` and it will run the database and the service as well
-- Once the database is running, you can import the collection and its environment (`Statements API.postman_collection.json`, `Statement Api Local Dev.postman_environment.json`) for testing the API, or access the Swagger UI on your localhost by visiting:
+- Access the Swagger UI on your localhost by visiting:
   `http://localhost:9192/api/swagger-ui/index.html`

 ---

 ## Deployment